-The aim of our procedures is to provide a robust framework, which enables staff to take appropriate action when they are worried a child is being abused.
-St Peter & St Paul adheres to the London Safeguarding Children Procedures (Online, March 2022.
-The full procedures and additional guidance relating to specific safeguarding issues can be found on the ISCP website www.islingtonscp.org.uk

-When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the DSL and how to share concerns with them.

-The Headteacher will ensure that the policies and procedures adopted by the governing board (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
+- The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are worried a child is being abused.
+St Peter and St Paul adheres to the London Safeguarding Children Procedures.
+The full procedures and additional guidance relating to specific safeguarding issues can be found on the ISCP website www.islingtonscp.org.uk - When new staff, volunteers or regular visitors join our Setting they are informed of the safeguarding arrangements in place, the names of the DSLs and how to share concerns with them. - The headteacher will ensure that the policies and procedures adopted by the governing body (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.